blackshadev/littledev-nl/content/blog/posts/2021-02-13-why-comments-dont-make-your-code-more-readable.md

 title: "Why comments don't make your code more readable"
 state: Published
 description: >-
-    This statement seems really controversial, early on in my carrier I got told that every function should have a comment and commenting makes your code more readable.
+    This statement seems really controversial, early on in my career I got told that every function should have a comment and commenting makes your code more readable.
 Now I am going to tell you why it really isn’t.
 date: '2021-02-13T11:11:00+01:00'
 tags:
     - tag: programming